Citi debt management plan (DMP).

 Citibank is offering its customers additional programs and solutions, including debt management plans, to improve their financial situation.
 The resources are being made available to qualified individuals in order to help them deal with their credit card debt in this difficult economy.

-Currently, Citi is providing help to over 1.4 million of its credit card account holders.
+Citi will generally provide help to hundreds of thousands (if not low millions) of its credit card account holders.
 This support is allowing them to repay and manage their credit card debt.
 They are doing this through a variety of assistance programs, including debt management plans (per below), forbearance, and hardship programs.

-During the second quarter only, almost 500,000 customers members entered into some type of assistance programs, which is almost twice as many as last year.
+In general, hundreds of thousands of customers entered into some type of assistance programs each year.
+It can be a DMP or another program.
 So Citi is showing the willingness to aid families and individuals.

 Some of the details of the programs currently available for eligible customers include debt management plans, (DMP), work outs, temporary forbearance, settlements, interest rate reductions as well as payment incentives.
 Some of the other solutions may be the bank waiving certain fees and administering balance-consolidation programs.
 The intent of these various programs is to accelerate the reduction of unpaid bills and credit card loans.

 Citi is one of the many credit card companies that has agreed to provide additional relief to consumers who may be struggling to repay their debts.
 They are providing debt management plans (DMP) that are offered by the National Foundation for Credit Counseling (NFCC).